ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 code even if active cases are present.
 It has the highest precedent.
 This is to stop any codes hanging should an error occur that is not foreseen.

-steadyState: this allows the code to run until there are no active cases (everyone is S, R or D), but will exit if timeLimit is reached.

 maxContact: this take the contact data and finds the last time point at which we have a record.